lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 Split status: N/A (0)
 ```

-The complete Raspberry Pi log may be found at the end of the article.
+The complete Raspberry Pi log may be found near the end of the article.

 [More about the design of MCUBoot](https://juullabs-oss.github.io/mcuboot/design.html)